kinecosystem/partners-docs/docs/api_readme.md

 }
 ```

+> **NOTE**
+> The `user_id` property needs to be the same whenever making a request for the same user.
+> Try to avoid sending the user id you have in your app, instead send a hash of it.
+>
+> The `device_id` property should be as persistent as you can make it.

 ## Primary APIs

 The following sections show how to implement some primary APIs using the Kin Ecosystem SDK.